NEW CATALOG ARRIVES MID DECEMBER! COUNTDOWN TO 2024 STARTS NOW

 When to Cut for Bouquets:

-When half of the florets have opened
+Harvest when half of the florets are open.